WeblateOrg/weblate/docs/devel/integration.rst

-Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it yourself using :ref:`Update source strings` or using :ref:`addon-weblate.gettext.msgmerge` addon.
+Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it yourself using :guilabel:`Update source strings` :ref:`upload-method` or using :ref:`addon-weblate.gettext.msgmerge` addon.

 .. seealso::